-A. General

-- a.
+- A. General - a.
 The referees will administer all penalties. - b.
 Referees determine incidental contact that may result from normal run of play. - c.
 All penalties will be assessed from the line of scrimmage, except as noted.
 (Spot fouls) - d.
 Only the team captain or head coach may ask the referee questions about rule clarification and interpretations.
 Players and/or fans may not question calls. - e.
-Games may not end on a defensive penalty; unless the offense declines the penalty. - f.
-Penalties are assessed live ball then dead ball.
+Games may not end on a defensive penalty unless the offense declines the penalty. - f.
+Penalties are assessed in the order in which they occur; and penalties can either be live-ball or dead-ball, depending on when they occur.
 Live ball penalties must be assessed before play is considered complete. - g.
 Penalties will be assessed half the distance to the goal yardage when the penalty yardage is more than the distance to the goal.